 The Wild Drive premier tour is the brand-new way to experience the park’s 435-acre Free-Roaming Area.
 Drive past lakes, meadows, and forests to see moose, bison, elk, mountain goats, and more from the comfort and safety of your own car.
 A friendly naturalist narrates each tour, and in spring you might even spot a newborn calf!

 Get eye-to-eye with inquisitive otters.
 Spot elusive fishers snuggling in their dens.
 Stare out a lynx or cougar, seldom seen in the wild, and learn how to protect all these species.

 Keeper Adventure Tour allows visitors to get up close and personal with a moose and stare down a bison.
 In this tour you can hop in the Jeep with one of the animal keepers, get off the tram tour roads and go on a 90-minute animal adventure you’ll never forget.
 A clear plastic barrier in installed in the Jeep to help with social distancing between you and the keeper-driver.
 Each Jeep receives a full cleaning and sanitizing between use.

 The Northwest Trek experience gives you a peek into the lives of native Northwest animals.

-The signature Northwest Trek experience is the tram ride, a look into the lives of the animals out in the 435-acre free-roaming area.
-With all due respect to the bears, this part of the park is where the real big guys are: bison, woodland caribou and Roosevelt elk.
-The bison cluster in the flat areas, eyeballing the tram as it turns toward them.
-The caribou and the elk seem close enough to touch – because they are!
-The mix of animals that can be seen from the comfort of the tram is remarkable and the chance to see them in this way is a one-of-a-kind experience.
+Bison cluster in the flat areas, eyeballing cars as they drive by.
+The caribou and the elk seem close enough to touch.
+The mix of animals that can be seen from the comfort of your own car is remarkable and the chance to see them in this way is a one-of-a-kind experience.
+On the Wild Walk path, you get even closer.
 Excited children will retell their journey for weeks to follow, while adults too will have a story to share.